Deputy Country Representative, Afghanistan

 From 2003-2004, Mr. Ahmadzai was actively involved with the Afghanistan Constitution Commission which was mandated by the 2001 Bonn Agreement to draft a new constitution for the country.
 Under the Commission, Mr. Ahmadzai assisted with the Emergency Loya Jirga and later the drafting of the constitution which was formally adopted in January 2004.

-Education: Mr. Ahmadzai holds a BSc in Information Technology from Brains Degree College in Peshawar, Pakistan, in addition to several workshop certificates earned through Harvard University and the International Foundation for Electoral Services (IFES).
+Education: Mr. Ahmadzai holds a bachelor's degree in Information Technology from Brains Degree College in Peshawar, Pakistan, in addition to several workshop certificates earned through Harvard University and the International Foundation for Electoral Services (IFES).